JohnAD/bson/docs/bson-ref.rst

         proc len*(bs: Bson):int =

-    source line: `886 <../src/bson.nim#L886>`__
+    source line: `1036 <../src/bson.nim#L1036>`__

-    Get the length of an array or the number of fields in an object.
+    Get the length of an array or the number of fields in a document.

-    If not an array or object, an exception is generated.
+    If not an array or document, an exception is generated.

     Returns the length as an integer.